 Jennifer Clarke (Jamie Luner - Fatal Friends), a recovering alcoholic, flies to Buffalo to attend her daughter's graduation and that means having to deal with her ex, Richard (Jason-Shane Scott), who left her for a woman not much older than their daughter.
 But dealing with Richard is nothing compared to the fact that when she landed she ended up with the wrong bag and it appears that the owner of the bag she has in her possession is Conner (Steven Brand - The Cabin), a psycho who kidnaps Jennifer's daughter in order to get his bag back.
 With the local cops being a useless bunch it is up to Jennifer to save her daughter from a man who will murder just because he can.

 In the UK "Accidental Switch" was broadcast as "Killer Switch" whilst I believe in America it was broadcast as "A Mother's Revenge" which sounds much more like the typical movie name for something which would be broadcast on the Lifetime channel.
 And "Accidental Switch" is an extremely typical Lifetime style movie where we have regular TV movie actress Jamie Luner playing a single mum going to extreme lengths to save her daughter from a menacing bad guy whilst the police, men of course, are useless.

-What this all boils down to is that "Accidental Switch" is entertaining but it is for a mix of good and bad as whilst both Luner and Brand play their parts well the storyline has some noticeable flaws and some of it borders on being entertaining for being bad.
+What this all boils down to is that "Accidental Switch" is entertaining but it is for a mix of good and bad as whilst both Jamie Luner and Steven Brand play their parts well the storyline has some noticeable flaws and some of it borders on being entertaining for being bad.